geneontology/geneontology.github.io/_docs/faq.md

 -   [human proteins](ftp://ftp.ebi.ac.uk/pub/databases/GO/goa/HUMAN/gene_association.goa_human.gz)
 -   if you were only interested in proteins from a particular species, we also provide non-redundant, species-specific files for human, mouse, rat, zebrafish, chicken, cow and Arabidopsis proteins (these files are created using the International Protein Index (IPI) - which provides a top level guide to the main databases that describe the proteomes of higher eukaryotic organisms)

-Further information on the content and format of our gene association files can be found in the [ReadMe](http://www.ebi.ac.uk/GOA/goaHelp.html).
+Further information on the content and format of our gene association files can be found in the [ReadMe](http://www.ebi.ac.uk/GOA/goaHelp.html){:target="blank"}.

 Please contact [GOA help](mailto:goa@ebi.ac.uk) for further assistance.

 [How do I map a set of annotations to high level GO terms (GO slim)?](/faq/how-do-i-map-set-annotations-high-level-go-terms-go-slim)
 ------------------------------------------------------------------------------------------------------------------------------------

-<span class="rdf-meta element-hidden" property="dc:title" content="How do I  map a set of annotations to high level GO terms (GO slim)?"></span>
+<span class="rdf-meta element-hidden" property="dc:title" content="How do I  map a set of gene products or annotations to high level GO terms (GO slim)?"></span>
 FAQ tags:

 [analysis](/faq-tags/analysis)